Journal Information

 - The chief editor uses the journal's electronic submission system for all journal communications and checks for plagiarism and copyright infringement to ensure transparency in the process.

 - The chief editor shall select three suitable reviewers from the editorial board and external reviewers.
-The reviewers have expertise in the relevant field of the submitted article and do not have a conflict of interest to ensure that a peer review process is fair and unbiased.
+The reviewers have expertise in the relevant field of the submitted article, should not be affiliated with the author's institution, and should not have a conflict of interest to ensure that a peer review process is fair and unbiased.

 - The editor shall promptly respond to any notification from the authors or a third party about significant errors found in journal articles.
 In addition, the editor accepts any complaint regarding publication processes.